One Big Town: History

 It is Brown's first in a long association with Bo Ramsey as producer and instrumentalist.
-In an interview with Roy Kasten for No Depression magazine, Brown said of Ramsey: “We had met a long time before we played together; we both had bands in town, late ’70s or early ’80s.
+In an interview with Roy Kasten for No Depression magazine, Brown said of Ramsey: "We had met a long time before we played together; we both had bands in town, late '70s or early '80s.
 We talked a little, Bo had some idea that we should do something.
 He had heard one of my records and said he thought it really needed work...
 Bo has really taught me to enjoy the studio.
-Nine-tenths of what we do is live, but it’s a different approach; it’s relaxed and thoughtful.
-I never really thought of making a record before then.”
+Nine-tenths of what we do is live, but it's a different approach; it's relaxed and thoughtful.
+I never really thought of making a record before then."

 Reception

-Writing for Allmusic, music critic William Ruhlman wrote of the album "One Big Town is not a subtle album by any means, but it is an impassioned one, even if you worry that its creator might be ready to quit the music business and retire to some remote farm by the end of it."
+AllMusic's William Ruhlman wrote: "One Big Town is not a subtle album by any means, but it is an impassioned one, even if you worry that its creator might be ready to quit the music business and retire to some remote farm by the end of it."